The easiest way to identify a lens is by it's focal length.

 The most common reason for needing to know this information is for lens filters.
 Here is a list of filters that benefit various types of photography and video.
 I'll then break that down and divide them into either photography or videography filters.

 *The examples below are amazon links.
-We are currently working to flesh out this article and add content on each individual filter*
+We are currently working to flesh out this article and add content on each individual filter* The Best Variable ND Filter is our latest article towards getting all of these filter types explains.

 The rest of the lenses are very specific and are only used for one type of photo or video (like astro or infrared).